vamc007/Rough/README.md

- I want to develop an open source project Rough.
+Want to develop an open source project Rough.